carpentries-incubator/geospatial-python/_episodes/20-parallel-raster-computations.md

 ~~~
 {: .language-python}

-Setting `lock=False` tells `rioxarray` that data chunks can be loaded simultaneously from the source by the Dask
+Setting `lock=False` tells `rioxarray` that the individual data chunks can be loaded simultaneously from the source by
-workers.
+the Dask workers.
 We trigger the download of the data using the `.persist()` method.
-This makes sure that the data is maintained
+This makes sure that the downloaded
-chunked within the Dask framework (calling `.load()` would instead convert the underlying Dask arrays to Numpy).
-We
+chunks are stored in the form of a chunked Dask array (calling `.load()` would instead merge the chunks in a single
+Numpy array).

-explicitly tell Dask to parallelize the required workload over 4 threads.
+We explicitly tell Dask to parallelize the required workload over 4 threads.
 Don't forget to add the Jupyter magic to
 record the timing!

 ~~~